frnsys/port.py/README.md

 ## Running a site

-To preview the built site you can just change into the `.build` directory and run Python's built-in HTTP server:
+To preview the site, you can run:

-    python3 -m http.server
+    port serve my_new_site

+This will auto-rebuild the site when files change.

 The main endpoints are: